uglifruit3/BeepComp/Readme.md

 ### Custom Text Macros
 Users may define and invoke one-line, plaintext macros.
 Definition is accomplished using the `define` keyword, followed by the name of the macro prefaced with a '$' character, and the macro itself enclosed in double quotes.
 Like a command, macro definitions must occupy their own, singular line.

-* For example, one could create a macro for a certain repetetive phrase like so: `define $macro1 "^^( C4 E4 D4 C5 D4 E4 C4 E4 D4 C5 D4 E4 )"`
+* For example, one could create a macro for a certain repetitive phrase like so: `define $macro1 "^^( C4 E4 D4 C5 D4 E4 C4 E4 D4 C5 D4 E4 )"`

 To invoke a macro, the macro name (again prefaced with a '$' character) is placed anywhere a note element would normally go.